On positivity of principal minors of bivariate Bezier collocation matrix: Main results

 is nonsingular.
 Furthermore, $\det M_\Gamma>0$. \end{conj}

 A confirmation of Conjecture~\ref{conj:main} would imply the following.
 Let $\Gamma\subset\mathcal I_d$ and let $\mathcal L(\{B_{\bfm i}^d\}_{\bfm i\in\Gamma})$ be the given interpolation space.
-Then the interpolation problem for the points $\{\xi_{\bfm i}\}_{\bfm i \in \Gamma}$ in the domain would be correct, i.e., the interpolant would exist and be unique.
-An example is shown in Fig.~\ref{fig:slika2}.
-The conjecture is important for interpolation with spline functions, since some degrees of freedom are determined through the smoothness conditions and the rest through the interpolation conditions (see \cite{JaklicModic,Sfot}, e.g.).
+Then the interpolation problem for the points $\{\xi_{\bfm i}\}_{\bfm i \in \Gamma}$ in the domain would be correct, i.e., a unique interpolant would exist.
+Since some control coefficients of the sought polynomial are predetermined, the problem is called \emph{constrained interpolation problem}.
+The conjecture is important for interpolation with spline functions, since some degrees of freedom are determined by the smoothness conditions and the rest by the interpolation conditions (see \cite{Sfot, JaklicModic}, e.g.).

+Note that the matrix $M_\Gamma$ is not symmetric.
+Its entries are non-negative rational numbers and the largest element of every row and column of $M_\Gamma$ are on the main diagonal of the matrix.
+Eigenvalues of $M_{\mathcal I_d}$ are derived in a closed form in \cite{Cooper_Waldron-multiBernstein},